Skip to site content

 Reduced substance use

-• The CDC reports that new users of SSPs are five times more likely to enter treatment and three times more likely to stop using substances than those who don’t use programs1.
+• The CDC reports that new users of SSPs are five times more likely to enter treatment and three times more likely to stop using substances than those who don’t use programs.

-• This means a reduction in the number of dirty needles discarded in public areas, which reduces the risk of disease transmission and needle stick injuries.
+• A reduction in the number of dirty needles and other used equipment discarded in public areas decreases the risk of disease transmission and needle stick injuries.

 Opioid overdose prevention

-• People that participate in SSPs are more likely to openly discuss their needs, likely because they feel empowered to prioritize their health on their own terms.
-This leads to safer sex practices and reduced risk of infections.
+• People who participate in SSPs are more likely to openly discuss their needs, likely because they feel empowered to prioritize their health on their own terms.
+This leads to safer behavioral practices and reduced risk of infections.

 Sample Program Documents (provided by Red Lake Hospital)